OFFICERS SAY JUNDAL PROBABLY WIRED A POLICE STATION IN MUMBAI TO INTERCEPT CONVERSATIONS

 “We were giving instructions over phone about the activity outside the hotel and encouraging our men,” Jundal reportedly told investigators.

-Officers say Jundal probably wired a police station in Mumbai to intercept conversations.
-And he was thoroughly involved in the groundwork as well.
+Officers say Jundal probably wired a police station in Mumbai to

 “I taught the men Hindi, Marathi and some words in north Indian accent,” Jundal said.
 He also taught them location surveillance and how to melt into crowds in Mumbai.
 “After they were ready, we went to the port in Karachi from where we saw them off,” he told the officers.